calebnelsontgm/Drawing-app/README.md

 # Qt Drawing Application

 A desktop painting application built with Qt/C++ as a full-stack development learning project.
-Inspired by professional drawing tools like Krita, this project aims to create a fully-featured drawing app for digital artists.
+Inspired by professional drawing tools like Krita, this project aims to create a fully-featured drawing app fit for digital artists.

 ## About